 27 Due to the 10% withheld, the unsold quantity may be greater than the quantity made available in the QSEC auction.
-Note that 10% of new baseline is not withheld for the NPV test or from PARCA allocation.

 28 For the avoidance of doubt this will include capacity has been identified in the project proposal as being available for reservation under an IP PARCA in accordance with UNC EID E Section 7.